mauriciodoerr/sui-br-bootcamp-2025/README.md

 sui client publish --gas-budget 50000000
 ```

-From the output on `Object Changes` make sure to save the `PackageID` and the first Created Object `ObjectID`.
+From the output on `Object Changes` make sure to save the `PackageID` and check on Created Objects for `ObjectID` of the ObjectType `Publisher`.

 #### 2. NFT Wallet Display Setup